SandwichGouda/Data/Data.md

   * Quite obviously, the CONSOLE RJ45 port is for establishing a serial connection.
   * Then, the SFP(-/+/28/...) ports nature are specified under the ports.
 - Console generalities
-  * If you type the beginning of a command, and that there's no ambiguity as to the follow-up of your command, you can write a part of it and the console will understand what you meant.
+  * If you type the beginning of a command, and that there's no ambiguity as to the follow-up of your command, you can type a part of it and the console will understand what you meant.
-  * For example, you can write `span ...` instead of `spanning-tree ...`, `p ...` instead of `print`...
+  * For example, you can type `span ...` instead of `spanning-tree ...`, `p ...` instead of `print`...
   * There is a lot of autocompletion, in the sense of what's right above, but also right below.
   * When anywhere in the console, and even, anywhere right in the middle of a a command, you can press `TAB` for autocompletion.
   * This will tell you all possible arguments to all commands, and even all possible values to command arguments !
-  * (i.e. : `add ` + `TAB` will tell you that you can write `bridge` as parameter to `add`, and then, `add bridge=` + `TAB` will tell you all the possible values to the argument `bridge` : that is, all possible bridges,hence, all existing bridges).
+  * (i.e. : `add ` + `TAB` will tell you that you can type `bridge` as parameter to `add`, and then, `add bridge=` + `TAB` will tell you all the possible values to the argument `bridge` : that is, all possible bridges,hence, all existing bridges).
 - The notion of context
   * When in the console, there is a notion of "context", which is kind of like a folders, but not really.
   * There is a an arborescence, kind of like the Linux file system arborescence, but the folders do not "contain files".
   * Actually, a entering a "subfolder" of a "folder" means going more specific in the configuration.
-  * When anywhere in the console (in any context), you can write

 #### Cisco switches

 - Similarities with MikroTik switches :